Human Essentials

 Partner Profiles

-There is a lot of information in the profile, and the information that is needed varies from bank to bank.
-Once you decide what information you need from your partners, you can set up the partner profiles to show the sections that you need, customizing it through “My organization”.
+There is a lot of information in the profiles, and the information that is needed varies from bank to bank.
+Once you decide what information you need from your partners, you can set up the Partner Profiles to show the sections that you need, customizing it through “My organization”.

-Once they have save this, they will also see a “Submit for Approval” button.
-Clicking that changes their status to “Waiting for Approval”, and makes them appear in your dashboard list of partners waiting for approval, as well as making a “Review partner’s application” button appear beside them in your view of all the partners.
+Once they have saved this, they will also see a “Submit for Approval” button.
+Clicking that changes their status to “Waiting for Approval”, and makes them appear in your dashboard list of partners waiting for approval, as well as making a “Review Partner’s application” button appear beside them in your view of all the Partners.

-The partner’s profile is viewable by clicking Partner Agencies in the left hand menu, then All Partners, then “view” beside the partner in question.
-Scroll down to “Partner Profile”
+The Partner’s profile is viewable by clicking Partner Agencies in the left hand menu, then All Partners, then the name of the Partner.
+Scroll down to “Partner Profile” Partner Profile View Navigation 1 Partner Profile View Navigation 2

-You can edit a partner’s profile clicking Partner Agencies in the left hand menu, then All Partners, then “view” beside the partner in question.
+You can edit a Partner Profile clicking Partner Agencies in the left hand menu, then All Partners, then “view” beside the partner in question.
 Scroll down to “Partner Profile”, then click “Edit Information.”

 The sections